ossama-othman/MaRC/README.md

 #### Maintenance and Git Based Build Dependencies

-Additional dependencies exist when building MaRC from Git or when performing maintainer-like modifications to the MaRC package as a whole:
+Additional dependencies exist when building MaRC from Git, when performing maintainer-like modifications to the MaRC package as a whole, or generating a new source distribution:

 * GNU Autotools
   * [Autoconf](https://www.gnu.org/software/autoconf/)